-1. The complaint is submitted to the secretary of the complaints committee in writing, and stating the reasons for the complaint, within four working weeks, not including holiday weeks, once the aforementioned actions have been taken and/or organisational matters have occurred.
-Complaints submitted later than the aforementioned period will be dismissed.
-Holiday weeks are the weeks in FPH's annual rota designated 'no classes'.
-If the aforementioned deadline is exceeded as a result of circumstances not attributable to the complainant, the dismissal of the complaint will therefore fail to take place.
-In this case, the complaints committee considers whether or not it is liable for the circumstances before deciding whether or not to dismiss the complaint.
+1. The complaint is submitted to the secretary of the complaints committee in writing, stating the reasons for the complaint, within four working weeks (not including holiday weeks) of the event when aforementioned actions have taken place and/or organizational matters have occurred.
+Complaints submitted later than this period will be dismissed.
+Holiday weeks are the weeks in FPH's annual rota designated as 'no classes'.
+If the aforementioned deadline is exceeded as a result of circumstances not attributable to the complainant, the dismissal of the complaint will be revoked .
+In this case, the complaints committee can consider Teaching and Examination Regulations Physiotherapy whether or not the circumstances are liable before deciding whether or not to dismiss the complaint.
 The burden of proof lies with the complainant.

-- 2. The complaint must be signed and meet a number of minimum requirements.
-As a minimum, it should contain: - a. name, address, town/city and telephone number of the complainant; - b. the complainant's student number, if allocated; - c. the date; - d. name of the person and/or the organisational unit against whom the complaint is targeted; - e. a clear description of the complaint and an indication as to what the complainant wants to achieve.
+2. The complaint must be signed and meet a number of minimum requirements.
+As a minimum, it should contain:

+- a. name, address, town/city and telephone number of the complainant; - b. the complainant's student number, if allocated; - c. the date; - d. name of the person and/or the organizational unit against whom the complaint is directed; - e. a clear description of the complaint and an indication as to what the complainant wants to achieve.

-A complaint that fails to meet these requirements may not be processed once the complainant has been given the opportunity to supplement the complaint within a particular period and the complainant has failed to do so.
-The missing information must be supplied by the final deadline of two working weeks of submitting the original complaint, even in the event that the submission deadline referred to under 1 is exceeded.
+A complaint that fails to meet these requirements will not be processed, also once the complainant has been given the opportunity to supplement the complaint within a particular period and the complainant has failed to do so.
+If the complaint is related to a subject or procedure of another committee that exists within Fontys, it will be forwarded to the appropriate committee.
+In the event of doubt about the issue to which the complaint relates, the chair will contact Legal Affairs as soon as possible?

-If the complaint relates to a decision made by the examination committee, this complaint will be forwarded to this committee in the form of a request for review or to the Board of appeal as a notice of appeal and the complainant will be informed about this.
-If the complaint relates to an issue as referred to in article 48 of the Student Statute (registration, disciplinary measures etc.), the complaint will be forwarded to the Board as an objection.

-In the event of doubt about the issue to which the complaint relates, the chair will contact Legal Affairs as soon as possible.

-- 3. The complainant will receive a written acknowledgement of receipt in which the further procedure is explained to him.
-The complaints committee investigates the complaint and the complainant is given the opportunity to verbally explain his complaint.
+3. The complainant will receive a written acknowledgement of receipt of the complaint, in which the further procedure is explained to him.
+The complaints committee investigates the complaint and the complainant is given the opportunity to verbally enlighten his complaint.
 The possibility of reaching an amicable settlement is also investigated.
-Any amicable settlement will be recorded in writing and signed by both parties. - 4.
-Within two working weeks not including holiday weeks after the hearing, the complainant will receive news of his complaint, explaining how the complaint has been handled.
-The complainant is thereby alerted to the possibility of submitting a complaint to the Board (in accordance with article 47 of the Student Statute) if he believes that his complaint has not been handled as he would see fit (within six weeks of receiving this notification). - 5.
-The secretary of the complaints committee is responsible for adequate documentation concerning complaints and the handling thereof. - 6.
-A retention period of five years applies to the documentation for each complaint.
+The nature of the cordial settlement will be recorded in writing and signed by both parties.

+4. Within two working weeks (not including holiday weeks) after the director has received the advice of the complaints committee, the complainant will receive information of his complaint, explaining how the complaint has been handled.
+The complainant is thereby notified about the possibility of submitting a complaint (within six weeks of receiving this notification). to the Executive Board (in accordance with Article 47 of the Students' Charter) if he believes that his complaint has not been settled sufficiently t

+5. The secretary of the complaints committee is responsible for adequate documentation concerning complaints and the handling thereof.

+6. A retention period of five years applies to the documentation of each complaint.